Everything you need to understand your audience

 The plugin introduces nothing that degrades the experience for visitors or site administrators.
 No popups, no overlays, no forced consent dialogs.

-βœ“ No consent popup required
+β No consent popup required

-Because Rich Statistics collects no PII and sets no cookies, most sites do not need a consent banner for analytics at all.
-Do Not Track and Global Privacy Control are honoured automatically β€” no configuration required.
+Because Rich Statistics collects no PII and sets no cookies for analytics, most sites do not need a consent banner for analytics under the ePrivacy Directive Art.
+5(3) (strictly necessary exemption), GDPR Art.
+6(1)(f) (legitimate interest for anonymous analytics), and CCPA Β§1798.140(v)(2)(A) (de-identified data exemption).
+Do Not Track and Global Privacy Control are honoured automatically β no configuration required.

-βœ“ Keyboard-navigable, screen-reader compatible
+β Keyboard-navigable, screen-reader compatible

 The dashboard uses WordPress core UI components (WP_List_Table, form-table, standard notices) following WordPress accessibility guidelines.
 Every control is keyboard-navigable and screen reader compatible.
-Each analytics page has a built-in Help tab explaining the data β€” no need to leave the admin.
+Each analytics page has a built-in Help tab explaining the data β no need to leave the admin.

-βœ“ Zero front-end DOM changes
+β Zero front-end DOM changes

 The tracker JavaScript is completely silent and invisible.
-It adds no elements to your page β€” no banners, no overlays, no notification bars.
+It adds no elements to your page β no banners, no overlays, no notification bars.
 Your theme's layout and your visitors' browsing experience are completely unaffected.

 Multilingual & international-ready

-Built for sites that serve a global audience β€” with first-class translation support, per-visitor language reporting, and timezone-aware dashboards.
+Built for sites that serve a global audience β with first-class translation support, per-visitor language reporting, and timezone-aware dashboards.

 Fully translatable (i18n)